Agnostic Front: First era (1980–1992)

-The follow-up, Victim in Pain (1984), is regarded as a seminal New York hardcore release.
+Their debut album, Victim in Pain (1984), is regarded as a seminal New York hardcore release.
+Eduardo Rivadavia of AllMusic dubbed it "the ultimate document of the New York hardcore scene."
 Dave Jones replaced Raybeez on drums after a mutual agreement among the band members that Raybeez "needed time" to address a developing drug problem.
-Additionally, Rob Kabula took over on bass.
-In 1984, Jimmy "The Kid" Colletti from Justified Violence joined on drums when the band went to tour with The Exploited later that year.
-The album pushed the band to the forefront of New York's fledgling hardcore scene, which was centered around CBGB, where they played with bands like Cro-Mags and Murphy's Law.
-Roger Miret asserts that all the songs on the album "are totally inspired by the streets of New York and my life and what was going on with my friends.
-It was dangerous.
-We did what we had to do to survive by any means necessary.
-It was like a war or a battlefield, and we stood our ground".
+Dave Jones was "a kid from New Jersey" who had previously played with the band Mental Abuse.
+Rob Kabula took over on bass.
+In 1984, Jimmy "The Kid" Colletti from Justified Violence joined on drums when the band went to tour with the Exploited later that year.
+The album pushed the band to the forefront of New York's fledgling hardcore scene, which was centered around CBGB, where they played with bands like the Cro-Mags and Murphy's Law.

-1986's Cause for Alarm was a difficult album to record, due to constant line-up changes and personnel problems.
+Prior to recording their next album Miret left AF for a few months at the beginning of 1986, during which time Carl "The Mosher" Demola stepped in.
+1986's Cause for Alarm was a difficult album to record, due to constant lineup changes and personnel problems.
 Released on Combat Records, it added thrash metal influences.
-With other bands such as Suicidal Tendencies and Stormtroopers of Death, this album would mark AF's foray into the world of crossover thrash.
-It also featured some lyrics written by Peter Steele and drumming by Louie Beateaux (both of Carnivore).
+With other bands such as Suicidal Tendencies and Stormtroopers of Death, this album would mark Agnostic Front's foray into the world of crossover thrash.
+It also featured some lyrics written by Peter Steele and drumming by Louie Beato (both of Carnivore).
+Miret left the band for four months between the recording and release of Cause for Alarm, and was replaced by Carl Demola.
+The band then embarked on a tour in support of the album and took part in the Eliminator tour.

-With yet another new line-up, the band soon released Liberty and Justice For... in 1987.
-The album featured stripped down punk with a lack of thrash influences, yet it contained many metal-style guitar solos.
-It did not sell nearly as well as previous releases.
-Sometime later, Miret was arrested on drug charges after releasing a live album, and spent his time in prison writing new songs while Stigma and the band toured Europe for the first time.
-The lyrics written by Miret while incarcerated formed most of 1992's One Voice, which featured members of Madball and Sick of It All.
-Not long after its release, the band decided to call it quits.
-Their last show was at CBGB on December 20, 1992, Last Warning, which was also released with United Blood EP on the end of the release.